 Before you cut down a tree, even if it is on your own property, you should check with your municipality to see if it has enacted a tree protection ordinance.
 If so, trees may only be cut down or pruned with permission.

-Pursuant to Section 29 (1) Sentence 2 of the Federal Nature Conservation Act in conjunction with Article 51 (1) No. 5 of the Bavarian Nature Conservation Act, municipalities can enact tree protection ordinances to protect trees and shrubs within the built-up areas.
-The resulting greening of the built-up areas has considerable positive effects, such as the revitalization and maintenance of the townscape, an improvement in the urban climate and the reduction of noise and clean air.
+Pursuant to Section 29 (1) Sentence 2 of the Federal Nature Conservation Act in conjunction with Article 51 (1) No. 5a of the Bavarian Nature Conservation Act, municipalities can enact tree protection ordinances to protect trees and shrubs within the built-up areas.
+The resulting greening of the built-up areas has considerable positive effects, such as the revitalization and maintenance of the townscape, an improvement of the urban climate as well as the reduction of noise and the maintenance of clean air.

 Tree protection ordinances standardize, among other things, prohibitions on the removal and destruction of protected trees.
 The tree felling ban also applies if the trees are located on one's own property.
 Exceptions are permitted in individual cases.
 As a rule, however, replacement plantings must then be made.

-You can clarify whether a tree protection ordinance exists in your municipality and which requirements and restrictions result from it for you by making a brief inquiry at your municipality.
+You can clarify whether a tree protection ordinance exists in your municipality and what requirements and restrictions result from it for you by making a brief inquiry at your municipality.

 According to Section 39 (5) of the Federal Nature Conservation Act, it is forbidden to cut, plant or remove trees outside of forests, short-rotation plantations or horticultural areas in the period from March 1 to September 30.